crookedneighbor/bladebarringer.com/content/blog/write-a-nuxt-3-blog-part-1.md

 - [Node](https://nodejs.org/en/) v16 or higher
 - npm & npx (comes installed with Node)
+- A working knowledge of using [GitHub](https://github.com/)
+- A working knowledge of writing [Markdown](https://www.markdownguide.org/)
+- A working knowledge of using [Vue applications](https://vuejs.org/)
 - A text editor such as [Visual Studio Code](https://code.visualstudio.com/) or [Vim](https://www.vim.org/)
 - A terminal (should come pre-installed on your machine and is integrated with Visual Studio Code)